-10. Click on the triangle beside Targets, select buddy then GetInfo (command-I) and change the name to bang.
+12. Click on the triangle beside Targets, select buddy then GetInfo (command-I) and change the name to bang.
 Close the Info window.

-11. Click on the triangle beside Source folder under Groups & Files.
+13. Click on the triangle beside Source folder under Groups & Files.
 You should see buddy.c.
 Select buddy.c then GetInfo (command-I) and Choose to find the bang.c.
 Close the Info window.
 Modify bang.c by double clicking on the file name.

-- 12. Build (command-B). - 13.
-Launch Max/MSP. - 14.
-If first time, select Options menu then File Preference... add your Desktop to Other Folders, so that Max/MSP will be able to find the bang object (bang.mxo). - 15.
+- 14. Build (command-B). - 15.
+Launch Max/MSP. - 16.
+If first time, select Options menu then File Preference... add your Desktop to Other Folders, so that Max/MSP will be able to find the bang object (bang.mxo, which is in build/Development subdirectories under the project directory). - 17.
 Create a new patcher and create a new object box.
-Type the object name (bang) into the box and the external object will be created. - 16.
+Type the object name (bang) into the box and the external object will be created. - 18.
 Note that if you make changes to the object by rebuilding, then Max/MSP must be restarted.
 You do not have to do this if you change the name of the object, to say, bang1.
-You can change the name by changing the Base Product Name (via command-option E).
+You can change the name by changing the Base product name (via command-option E).
 An alternative to get to the Target window is to double-click on the target name (bang).

 '''

 // bang.c -- A very simple Max external object.

 Outputs a bang when a bang is received.

 #include "ext.h"

 // Required for all Max external objects

+void this class;

 // Required.
 Global pointing to this class

-void this_class;

 typedef struct bang // Data structure for this object

+t_object b_ob;

-t_object b_ob; // Must always be the first field; used by Max void b_out; // Pointer to outlet, need one for each outlet
+// Must always be the first field; used by Max

+void b_out;

+// Pointer to outlet, need one for each outlet

 } t_bang;

-// Prototypes for methods: need a method for each incoming message \,
+// Prototypes for methods: need a method for each incoming message

 int main(void)

+// set up our class: create a class definition

-setup((t_messlist) &this_class, (method)bang_new, OL, (short)sizeof(t_bang), OL, O);
+setup((t_messlist)&this_class, (method)bang_new, OL, (short)sizeof(t_bang), OL, O);

 addbang((method)bang_bang); // bind method "bang_bang" to the "bang" message

+return (0);

 void bang new(void)

 t_bang bang;

-// create the new instance and return a pointer to it
+\ensuremath{//} create the new instance and return a pointer to it

-bang = (t_bang )newobject(this_class);
+bang = (t bang )newobject(this class);

 bang->b_out = bangout(bang); // create a bang outlet

+return(bang);

 // must return a pointer to the new instance

-return(bang);

 void bang_bang(t_bang bang)

-outlet_bang(bang->b_out);
+outlet bang(bang->b out);

-// send a bang to the outlet bang->b_out
+// send a bang to the outlet bang->b out

 '''